-What Does "Nit" Mean in Code Review (and How AI Can Eliminate the Noise)
+What Does "Nit" Mean in Code Review?
+Definition, Examples, Etiquette

 Pull requests should feel like collaborative reviews, not inboxes full of optional requests.
 Yet most engineers have seen a comment that starts with nit: and wondered why the conversation is about whitespace instead of correctness.
 The more of those threads that pile up, the easier it is for teams to experience nit fatigue: tiring, low-value exchanges that sap energy from meaningful feedback.
 Understanding what a nit is, and how to automate or mute it, keeps review energy focused on the decisions that matter.